 Welcome to Prep!
 This message aims to answer all of your questions about Math Placement for incoming freshmen.
-The required Math placement exam (March 16th at 8:15am reporting time) covers basic math skills, Pre-algebra topics, and Algebra 1 topics.
+The required Math placement exam (Saturday, March 10, 2018, at 8:15am reporting time) covers basic math skills, Pre-algebra topics, and Algebra 1 topics.
 These topics and practice problems can be found at Math Placement Test Info and Practice Problems .
-Based on this test each freshman is provisionally scheduled for one of the following courses: Algebra 1 or Accelerated Algebra.
+Based on this test each freshman is provisionally scheduled for one of the following courses: Algebra, Accelerated Algebra or Intermediate Algebra Honors.
 Course Descriptions for each can be found at SPP Offerings in Mathematics.

 In summary, the schedule for the Placement Tests is as follows:

 |Math and English Placement Tests||Required for all||March 10, 2018||